-Roche : FDA grants priority review to Roche's polatuzumab vedotin in previously treated aggressive lymphoma | MarketScreener
+Roche : FDA grants Priority Review to Roche's polatuzumab vedotin in previously treated aggressive lymphoma | MarketScreener

 About diffuse large B-cell lymphoma

-Diffuse large B-cell lymphoma (DLBCL) is the most common subtype of non-Hodgkin lymphoma (NHL), accounting for about one in three cases of NHL.[5]
-DLBCL is an aggressive (fast-growing) type of NHL, which is generally responsive to treatment in the frontline.[6]
-However, as many as 40% of patients will relapse, at which time salvage therapy options are limited and survival is short.[1, 4] Approximately 150,000 people worldwide are estimated to be diagnosed with DLBCL each year.[7]
+Diffuse large B-cell lymphoma (DLBCL) is the most common subtype of non-Hodgkin lymphoma (NHL), accounting for about one in three cases of NHL.5 DLBCL is an aggressive (fast-growing) type of NHL, which is generally responsive to treatment in the frontline.6 However, as many as 40% of patients will relapse, at which time salvage therapy options are limited and survival is short.1, 4 Approximately 150,000 people worldwide are estimated to be diagnosed with DLBCL each year.7

 About Roche in haematology